-What Are the Cheapest Days of the Week to Fly?
+The Cheapest Days of the Week to Fly

-For domestic flights in the United States, flights on Tuesdays, Wednesdays, and Saturdays are normally the cheapest.
+For domestic flights in the United States, airline tickets are cheapest on Tuesdays, Wednesdays, and Saturdays are normally the cheapest.

 As just mentioned, weekday flights are normally the cheapest when flying internationally, though not necessarily on Tuesday as once believed.

-Generally, the cheapest month for domestic flights in the United States is January; January is 10% cheaper than June on average.
+Generally, the lower prices for domestic flights in the United States are in January; January has 10% cheaper fares than June on average for domestic airfares.

 Flights scheduled to take off on Fridays and Sundays are the most expensive in the world, particularly in the U.S.

-The data show that travelers pay an estimated 3% higher fare on Friday flights near 3 A.M.
+The data show that travelers pay an estimated 3% more on Friday flights near 3 A.M.